ReinhardLenz/cURL-session-response-interface-to-GPTchat/README.md

-# cURL-session-response-interface-to-GPTchat
-Send question to chatGPT via a php form.
+#chatGPT integration to Web page by php cURL session response .
+A  question can be posed to chatGPT via a php form.
 Attach txt xlsx type files to the inquiry.